 Any cleaning chemical that can remove the virus from a surface is very effective against COVID 19.
 A lot of commercial cleaning companies have their own choices of cleaning materials and fogging disinfectant solution that they use during this pandemic.

 We are here to talk about it and validate which ones work and which does not.

-Many cleaning chemicals claim that they can help us fight the deadly CoronaVirus that has been tormenting the world for so long now.
+Many cleaning chemicals claim that they can help us fight the deadly Covid cleaning in Sydney that has been tormenting the world for so long now.
 But do they work?
 Are they effective?
 How do you ensure that your office is safe from COVID 19?